.jpg)

 2 of 5

-If there's any opposing team in the NHL that would have the best knowledge of Darnell Nurse, it would be the Los Angeles Kings after having to face him in the regular season and playoffs so many times over the years.
-That also means if Nurse was going to go somewhere new, he'd be more than familiar with L.A. than many other places just the same.
+That also means if Nurse was going to go somewhere new, he'd be more familiar with L.A. than with many other places, just the same.

-The Fourth Period links Nurse to the Kings as a possibility for a match on a trade and after peeking at the Kings' blue line, there's an opening there for him that makes sense.
-With Mikey Anderson and Drew Doughty a fixture together and veterans Cody Ceci, Joel Edmundson and Brian Dumoulin, Nurse would make for a natural fit on their second pairing and playing a healthy number of minutes.
+The Fourth Period linked Nurse to the Kings as a possibility for a trade, and after peeking at the Kings' blue line, there's an opening there for him that makes sense.
+With Mikey Anderson and Drew Doughty as a fixture together and veterans Cody Ceci, Joel Edmundson, and Brian Dumoulin, Nurse would make for a natural fit on their second pairing and play a healthy number of minutes.

-Nurse has the kind of size and mobility the Kings would crave and his two-way game is something that would provide some balance to their defense corps.
-He could also figure to be a natural partner for young defenseman Brandt Clarke and help give him more of a steady guiding hand because the Kings could certainly use that.
+Nurse has the size and mobility the Kings covet, and his two-way game would bring balance to their blue line.
+He also profiles as a natural partner for young defenseman Brandt Clarke, giving him a steady guiding hand the Kings could certainly use.

 Pittsburgh Penguins